aospapp/aosp/external/crosvm/ARCHITECTURE.md

   munmap after use.
 Access via Rust references is forbidden, but indirect reading and writing is available via `VolatileSlice` and several convenience functions.
 This type is most useful for mapping memory unrelated to `GuestMemory`.

+See [memory layout](https://crosvm.dev/book/appendix/memory_layout.html) for details how crosvm arranges the guest address space.

 ### Device Model